-To most regular people, the Champs Élysées is a premium priced shopping street with a very wide road in the middle of it with evenly spaced trees lining the edges.
-To anyone with a bike however it is the iconic finish of the Tour de France.
+To most people, the Champs Elysees is a premium-priced shopping street.
+With a very wide road in the middle of it and evenly spaced trees lining the edges.
+To anyone with a bike, however, it is the iconic finish of the Tour de France.

 Every year since 1975, the Tour de France has finished on the wide boulevard of the Champs Élysées.
 The last stage often takes the form of a slow procession into Paris, with champagne and plenty of photo opportunities with the leaders, especially if the jersey winners are all confirmed.
 Once the riders reach the Champs Élysées though, the racing begins and the speed jumps up massively.

-Once the lead-out trains hit the front with around 10km left to go, the pace becomes all-out and on the limit.
-The way that Team Sky delivered Mark Cavendish to the win in 2012 is one example of the importance of the lead-out train in delivering sprinters to victories.
-This sprint even had the yellow jersey winner Bradley Wiggins taking a turn with a few hundred metres to go, helping to power along for his teammate and repay some of the hard work others had put in for him.
-It’s rare to see the yellow jersey working in this way for a sprint.
+Once the lead-out trains hit the front with 10km left to go, the pace becomes all-out and on the limit.
+The way that Team Sky delivered Mark Cavendish to the win in 2012 is one example.
+It shows the importance of the lead-out train in delivering sprinters to victories.
+This sprint even had the yellow jersey winner Bradley Wiggins taking a turn with a few hundred metres to go.
+That helped to power along with his teammate and repay some of the hard work others of others.
+It’s rare to see the yellow jersey working in this way for a sprint finish.

-It would be impossible to see the Tour de France finishing anywhere else other than this simple stretch of road and for that reason it is truly iconic.
+It would be impossible to see the Tour de France finishing anywhere else other than this simple stretch of road.
+For that reason, it is truly iconic.